Text Function in Excel

 =”The net profit is “&B11 to B11, we get

-The formula in A13 doesn’t display the formatted number which is in dollars.
-So, the revised TEXT formula in Excel that uses the TEXT function to apply to format to the value in A13:
+The formula in A13 doesn’t display the formatted number, which is in dollars.
+So, the revised formula that uses the TEXT function to apply to format to the value in A13:

 =”The net profit is ” &TEXT(B11,”$#,##0.00″)

-This TEXT formula in Excel displays the text in Excel along with a nicely formatted value: The net profit is $52,291.00
+This formula displays the text along with a nicely formatted value: The net profit is $52,291.00

 This has been a guide to TEXT Function in Excel.
-Here we discuss the TEXT Formula in excel and how to use TEXT in Excel along with excel example and downloadable excel templates.
+Here we discuss how to use TEXT Function in Excel along with step by step example.
 You may also look at these useful functions in excel –